dhivyeshrk/dhivyeshrk/README.md

 - 👋 Hi, I’m @dhivyeshrk
-- 👀 I’m doing my bachelor's in computer science from IIIT kottayam
+- 👀 I’m doing my bachelor's in computer science from IIIT kottayam.
-- 🌱 I’m currently learning C and webD
+- 🌱 I’m currently learning C and webD using html, css and javascript.
+- 🧑‍💻I have learnt a lil python and previously done a simple project integrating python with a database i highschool.
-- 💞️ I’m looking to collaborate..
+- 💡 I am looking forward to some constructive criticism, too.
-- 📫 Reach me on my e-mail dhivyesh.rk@gmail.com
+- 📫 Reach me on my e-mail dhivyesh.rk@gmail.com.

 <!---
 dhivyeshrk/dhivyeshrk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.